Governmental agencies and certain private entities are authorized to conduct healthcare audits of healthcare entities.

 Internal Audits

-An internal audit aims to identify areas for improvement within the organization to ensure compliance with healthcare regulations.
-An organization usually designates a staff person to act as an internal auditor.
+An internal audit identifies areas for improvement within the organization to ensure compliance with healthcare regulations, policies, and/or processes.
+The audit is conducted by a designated individual within the entity.
 An internal audit is an excellent opportunity to detect factors contributing to non-compliance, mitigate risk, and address potential problems.

-- Clinical audit: Identifies necessary improvements in practices related to patient care.
+- Clinical audit: Identifies needed improvements in practices related to patient care.

-- Coding and documentation: Assesses the accuracy and completeness of medical documents and billing codes.
+- Coding and documentation audit: Assesses the accuracy and completeness of medical documentation and billing codes.

-- Financial audit: Determines the accuracy of the organization’s financial statements and records and its compliance with financial laws, internal or external.
+- Financial audit: Determines the accuracy of the organization’s financial statements and records and its compliance with financial laws and regulations.

-- Privacy and security: Assesses the organization’s infrastructure security and information privacy and the extent to which they comply with Health Insurance Portability and Accountability Act standards.
+- Privacy and security audit: Assesses the organization’s infrastructure security and information privacy and the extent to which they comply with Health Insurance Portability and Accountability Act standards and other data privacy and security laws, regulations, practices, or frameworks.

 - Quality improvement audit: Investigates the patient experience and identifies and implements improvements in care.